nimicent/watson-beat/README.md

 Now go look in that output folder you specified in your command?
 See a bunch of files?!!!!

 Step Seven: You now have a song from Watson.
-Open the auio editor per your operating system or Soundation!
+Open the audio editor per your operating system or Soundation!
 --------------
+You should have a slew of files like this, let this list below be a guide as far as the virtual instruments you apply to make your songs in the next steps!!!

 ![image](https://i.imgur.com/BkhFTJG.png)